learn-co-curriculum/programming-univbasics-4-prime-ruby/README.md

 ## Define Methods and Controlling Return Values

-Define a method, `prime?()`, that takes in an integer argument and returns a boolean of whether or not that integer is a prime number.
+Define a method, `prime?()`, that takes in an integer argument and returns a Boolean of whether or not that integer is a prime number.

 ## Use Iteration and Looping